Thorfinn (Vinland Saga): Critical response

 Early response to Thorfinn's character focused on his tragic characterization involving his father's death by both Anime News Network and Comics Worth Reading.
 His dysfunctional relationship with Askeladd was often criticized for turning him into a pawn as well as his failing to avenge his father over several chapters.
 In a more negative review, Anime UK News criticized the early characterization of Thorfinn for his dark traits, such as his moody stares or angst.
 Polygon compared Thorfinn to The Northmans protagonists, due to their similar quests for revenge and how both are based on historical figures.
 Polygon further praised the relationship between Thorfinn and Askeladd, as the former sees him as both his greatest enemy and a father figure, due to the time they spend together.
 Thorfinn's constant questions about his father's death were noted as the most important part of the anime series since Thorfinn is unable to leave his past behind.
 The Escapist Magazine said Askeladd appeared to share several parallels with Thorfinn and Canute in the anime's first season as the three of them seek revenge against their parents, and the narrative instead shows that none of them gain anything from such an act.
-The medievalist Maxime Danesin noted how the European Middle Ages are seen through the prism of Contemporary Japanese Literature, how the lack of proper knowledge about the real life of Thorfinn in The Greenlanders and Eric the Red allowed Yukimura to create a more original character, and how the main character's becoming a Viking during his youth gives him a realistic characterization.
-According to the writer, while Thorfinn is originally driven by revenge, the manga also explores his desire to have power similar to "those who desperately struggle to find their homelands in the 21st century 'medieval' Japan".